 There are several sources of lead you should know about.
 The most common way children are exposed to high levels of lead is through chipping, peeling or cracking lead-based paint in older homes.
 When lead is found in drinking water, it is usually because water can dissolve the lead in pipes and plumbing.
 What can you do to protect your family?

 The only way to know if your child has been affected by lead is to get a blood lead test.
-Have your children tested for lead three times before age 3.
-The best place for testing is to go to your child's doctor or local clinic.
+If you have a child under age 6, talk to a doctor about lead testing.
+All children in Milwaukee should be tested three times before age 3.
+Some children may need to be tested up to age 6.
+More Safe Kids tips

 If your home was built before 1978, it most likely does.
 Find out how to recognize lead paint and when it may be a hazard here.